cross-seed/cross-seed.org/docs/reference/utils.md

 ### `cross-seed clear-cache`

-Clear the cache of previous decisions.
+Clear the cache of previous decisions that are never rechecked, usually unnecessary.

 ### `cross-seed test-notification`